-Check out the region's Old West charm, amazing natural splendor and scenic drives, while being pampered in style.
+Check out the Broadmoor Resort and Southern Colorado’s Old West charm, amazing natural splendor and scenic drives, while being pampered in style.

 Nature’s greatest triumphs and deepest mysteries fuel the beautiful natural aura of Colorado Springs and Pikes Peak country — so much so that Katherine Lee Bates, enraptured by the “purple mountains majesty” of nearby Pikes Peak penned “America the Beautiful” here over a century ago.
 The luxury Broadmoor resort nearby, with its unique appeal for families and children of all ages, is the perfect base for road trips around the region.

 Colorado Springs’ dry climate, clear cool mountain air and Wild West ambience have been luring families year-round since the turn of the 19th century.
 If you’re craving some summertime fun in cool, crisp fresh air and sunshine, the area provides a rich network of paths and trails designed for walking, hiking, mountain climbing and biking, while the rivers and lakes lure kayakers, boaters, river-rafters and fishers.